spencer-burke/CS3560-a2-summer2024/README.md

 # CS3560-a2-summer2024
-The original project path for this was originally:<br>
+The original project path for this was originally:
-a2
+- a2
 - src
 	- all source files